 What better way to end a celebratory menu than with a spectacular layered chocolate-orange extravaganza.
 We've created a brilliantly boozy grown-up treat which combines the flavours of a Mississippi mud pie with a marmalade martini.
 Although it takes a little extra time to prepare, the individual elements are pretty easy and crucially, the trifle can be stored in the fridge for up to three days, allowing you to get ahead.

 Layer up your citrussy masterpiece with a creamy orange posset base, madeira sponge pieces, a boozy fruit layer, silky custard and fluffy chocolate mousse topping.
-Finish the dessert on the day with a optional sprinkle of candied fruit, chocolate or leftover festive cake.
-All that's left is for everyone to grab a spoon and dig in!
+Finish the dessert on the day with an optional sprinkle of candied fruit, chocolate or leftover festive cake.

 For an equally showstopping non-alcoholic option, try our fruity retro trifle; piled high with raspberry jelly, custard creams and clotted cream.

 Not tempted by trifle?
-We've got plenty more dazzling dinner party dessert recipes.
+We've got plenty more dazzling dessert recipes.